 Also, it can be required that a former spouse refinance debt solely into his or her own name as a condition to keep certain assets, and in addition, there can be stated consequences to the prior spouse for failure to pay or refinance debt.
 An attorney will often advise against structuring a Decree to let your former spouse take extra assets based on the rationale they will take on extra debt since this could result in the former spouse defaulting on the debt while keeping your assets.

 Once your divorce is finalized, make sure to follow up on changes that were negotiated that could affect your credit score.
 It is always a good idea to do a post-divorce followup to ensure your former spouse has met all of the Cort Ordered debt-related obligations

 Always double-check that paid and joint accounts alike are closed.
 The last thing you need is a surprise that sneaks up on you later in life when applying for a new line of credit.

 Marx, Altman & Johnson is the Value Firm That Helps You Finalize Your Divorce

 A divorce can be an excellent option for an unhappy couple to start life anew.
 Whether your divorce is contested or not, don’t let the process become more costly than it already has to be.
 The attorneys at Marx, Altman & Johnson strive to manage our practice to accommodate the needs of our clients.
 If you need help with the divorce process, we are ready to give our advice.
-Contact us today for an initial free consultation with a Dallas-Fort Worth divorce attorney.
+Contact us today for an initial free consultation with a divorce attorney in Dallas-Fort Worth, Arlington, and surrounding cities.